 You can find this e-module on Blackboard under the course ‘Master UMCU stage (BMB518518)’.
 After opening the course, click on the item 'e-modules' in the menu (left) to continue to the module.
 After you have finished this module this will be registered as a 'pass' in Osiris under this course code.

 If you will work with the digital patient database HiX, you need to follow a HiX training before you can start.
 You will receive an e-mail from the Master’s administration office with the date of the HiX training.
 Please confirm your attendance in reply to this e-mail.

-More information about this new procedure can be found in the manual for students.
+More information about the new procedure Osiris Case ('Zaak') can be found in the manual for students.
 This procedure is new for your examiner as well, so please inform him/her beforehand and point out the available manual for examiners.